tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 Balance
 ^^^^^^^

-As a final point a Binary Search Tree follow the rules of a Binary Tree, and the additional rule that all left child nodes must be smaller than the parent node, and all right child nodes must be greater than or equal to the parent node.
+As a final point a binary search tree follow the rules of a binary tree, and the additional rule that all left child nodes must be smaller than the parent node, and all right child nodes must be greater than or equal to the parent node.

-The benefit of a Binary Search Tree is that we can perform value search, value insertion, and value deletion in ``O(log n)`` time.
+The benefit of a binary search tree is that we can perform value search, value insertion, and value deletion in *O(log n)* time.

-In the next section of the chapter we will look at adding (insertion), and deleting (deletion) items from the Binary Search Tree.
+In the next section of the chapter we will look at adding (insertion), and deleting (deletion) items from the binary search tree.

 Concept Checks
 --------------

+.. todo:: add concept checks